Mohammadhp/ComputerVisionExercises/README.md

 # ComputerVisionExercises
-all exercises of the computer vision course of shahid beheshti university <br>
+all exercises of the computer vision course of shahid beheshti university Winter of 2018 <br>
 course instructor: Dr Alireza Talebpur